Processes - Embedded Software Development - Onboarding & Delivery Process

 After the intake is submitted:

-- I review the engagement for fit, timing, and likely delivery shape
+- The engagement is assessed for fit, timing, and likely delivery shape

 - I confirm whether I have current capacity to support the work